NdyGen/blog/_agent_config/editor_prompt.md

 ## ✅ Required Behavior

+1. Consult the `archivist` tool to retrieve a list of recent articles.
-1. Read the input article.
+2. Read the input article.
-2. evaluate the input article.
+3. Analyze and evaluate the input article.
-3. return exactly:
+4. Return exactly:

 ```json
 {